warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/fulfill-requests-from-cli.md

   Returned by `wardend query warden keychains` in the `id` field.
 - `KEYCHAIN_WRITER_NAME`: Your Keychain Writer name specified when [adding a Keychain Writer](create-a-keychain#3-add-a-keychain-writer).
   Returned by `wardend keys list`.
-- `RPC_URL`: The RPC URL for interacting with Buenavista.
+- `RPC_URL`: The RPC URL for interacting with Chiado.

 ## 3. Fulfill a key request